 We hire the best.
 Diverse views and experience make us strong.
-We look for candidates with both academic and people skills who work well in teams, honor their commitments, innovate in a rapidly-changing world, and believe in inclusion.
+We look for people with both academic and people skills who work well in teams, honor their commitments, innovate in a rapidly changing world, and believe in inclusion and diversity.
 Working for Florida Cooperative Extension will allow you to make a positive impact in your community as you help shape future generations, growing your career while earning a competitive salary and great benefits.

-As an Extension Agent, you will work jointly for UF/IFAS Extension and Seminole County, a growing area in central Florida.
-We are looking for an individual with skills in agricultural production and food systems.
+As an Extension Agent, you will work jointly for UF/IFAS Extension and Flagler County, a growing county in northeast Florida.
+We are looking for an individual with skills in livestock, forages and pasture management, as well as vegetable crop production and food systems.
 "Food systems" in the context of this position includes sustainable production, harvesting, processing, packaging, marketing, and consumption of local foods.
 Food systems encompasses community food initiatives, community-supported agriculture, farm to consumer efforts, consumer education of agricultural operations, farmers markets, and agri-tourism.
-Your office will be located at the County Extension Office in Sanford.
+Your primary office will be located at the Flagler County Extension Office in Bunnell.

 You will be responsible for a program that provides public education to local agricultural producers and associated business to promote sustainable agricultural practices.
-These include hydroponic crop, ornamental nursery, vegetable crop, turfgrass, and alternative crop production, emphasizing Integrated Crop Management (ICM) practices and precision agriculture.
+Collaboration with extension agents in the Tri-County Agricultural Area (TCAA) and the UF Hastings Agricultural Extension Center is expected.

 What you will do:

-Work with community leaders to facilitate and coordinate partnerships with local and state agencies, elected officials, communities, land owners, citizens, and industry in developing urban/rural and community economic opportunities to create local and regional food systems.
+Work with community leaders to facilitate and coordinate partnerships with local and state agencies, elected officials, stakeholders, communities, landowners, citizens, and industry in developing urban/rural and community economic opportunities to create local and regional food systems.

 Assist in community food initiatives, community supported agriculture, farm to consumer efforts, farmers markets, agri-tourism opportunities, and marketing efforts.

-Collaborate with Master Gardener/Florida Friendly Landscaping, 4-H Youth Development, and Family and Consumer Science programs and volunteers on educational efforts that will facilitate positive management practices with significant and locally relevant impact.
+Collaborate with all Extension program areas (Horticulture, 4-H Youth Development, Sea Grant, and Family and Consumer Sciences) and volunteers on educational efforts that will facilitate positive management practices with significant and locally relevant impact.